FAQs Student Placements and COVID-19

-It may be possible to facilitate students in alternative clinical placement settings.
-Where appropriate and necessary, LHD/SNs are encouraged to identify any alternative placement arrangements in consultation with University and Registered Training Organisation (RTO) partners.
+It may be possible to facilitate students in alternative placement settings.
+Where appropriate and necessary, the relevant NSW Health service is encouraged to identify any alternative placement arrangements in consultation with Education Provider partners.

 Yes.
 Under a temporary Regulation for the COVID-19 emergency under section 17 of the Electronic Transactions Act 2000 (NSW), the categories of people authorised to witness NSW statutory declarations have been expanded to include those who may witness Commonwealth statutory declarations.
 For further information on who can witness a statutory declaration, see the Federal Government Guidelines.

-In addition, the Regulation provides that NSW statutory declarations can temporarily be witnessed by video conferencing technology (eg Skype, WhatsApp, FaceTime, Zoom).
-The witness must still see a person signing the document in real time and endorse the document by specifying how the document was witnessed.
-For further details on the temporary requirements.
-The temporary Regulation will expire on 26 September 2020, unless changed by further regulation or resolution of Parliament.
+In addition, the Regulation provides that NSW statutory declarations can temporarily be witnessed by video conferencing technology (eg Skype, WhatsApp, FaceTime, and Zoom).
+The witness must still see a person signing the document in real time and endorse the document by specifying how the document was witnessed and that the document was witnessed in accordance with section 14G of the Electronic Transactions Act 2000 (NSW).
+For further details on these temporary requirements and their application, please see Part 2B of the Act.
+The temporary Regulation will expire on 31 December 2021, unless changed by further regulation or resolution of Parliament.

 The provisions outlined in the Regulation apply to overseas applicants and overseas students applying for a position / placement in NSW Health where they are required to provide a NSW statutory declaration regarding any criminal charges or convictions.